espenak/htmls/README.rst

 .. image:: https://travis-ci.org/espenak/htmls.svg?branch=master
     :target: https://travis-ci.org/espenak/htmls

-``htmls`` makes it easy to write use CSS selectors with HTML in your unit tests.
+``htmls`` makes it easy to use CSS selectors with HTML in your unit tests.

 ***************